Working With the Inspectors

 Finally, you can turn on Auto layout to make OmniGraffle distribute the objects on the canvas whenever the connections between them change.

-The Canvas Data Inspector (PRO)
+Defining Your Canvases in the Canvas Data Inspector (PRO)

 As with the data added using the Note inspector, this information is used primarily for indexing and doesn’t affect the appearance of your OmniGraffle document in any way.

 Use the Document inspectors to manage the properties of your OmniGraffle document.